 Bots let you take your customers down different conversation threads based on their answers.
 Hence, you have a chance to react to particular problems there and then.

 For instance, if a customer complains about a problem you are aware of, you can have the bot offer them a discount voucher in the middle of the survey.

 This is perhaps one of the most unique attributes of using a bot to collect customer feedback!

 With a traditional survey, you can see how many people accessed the form and how many people submitted it.
 However, you have no idea what happened to those who didn’t make it all the way to the end.

 Bot analytics are more thorough and let you follow customer behavior throughout the questionnaire.
 You have the opportunity to identify points of friction and improve your conversion flow.

-If you’re new to chatbots, creating a bot for your business that’s capable of collecting feedback may seem like an overwhelming task.
+If you’re new to chatbot surveys, building one yourself may seem like an overwhelming task.